scriptPilot/google-calendar-synchronization/README.md

 ### Trigger

-Create a trigger for the `onCalendarUpdate` function, triggered by calendar updates.
+Create two triggers for the `onCalendarUpdate` function, triggered by calendar updates:
+- one for the source calencar ID
+- one for the target calendar ID

-Now, on every calendar update, the events are synchronized automatically.
+Now, on every calendar update in the source or target calendar, the events are synchronized automatically.

 ### Multiple Source Calendars